 - Does your child learn best when he talks out loud?

 In most cases, you will find that kids use a combination of multiple learning styles.
-So work with your child and pick a learning style or combination of learning styles that work most effectively and tailor the math curriculum that addresses the unique needs of your child.
+Work with your child and pick a learning style or combination of learning styles that work most effectively and tailor the math curriculum that addresses the unique needs of your child.
 Create an environment that is comfortable and aids leaning.
-A child who is an auditory learner yet is trying to learn math by reading a textbook will understandably dislike the subject.
-So one way to turn kids into math lovers is to find their favourite way to learn and teach to that.
+A child who is an auditory learner yet is trying to learn math online will understandably dislike the subject.
+One way to turn kids into math lovers is to find their favourite way to learn and teach to that.

 Research and Select the Right Curriculum